òð¸õ äóõîâíûõ õðèñòèàíñêèõ ãðóïï: ìîëîêàíå, ïðûãóíû è

 People often migrated among the sects and intermarried, changing their affiliation.
 Some Spiritual Christians adopted the ROC labels self-redefined, like Dukhhovnye khristiane-molokane.
 These 3-word labels were often shortened to the latter term used by the ROC, like molokane.

-* Spiritual Christian Doukhobors in Russia divided by leaders into 3 groups named by size and leader.
+* Spiritual Christian Doukhobors in Russia divided into 3 groups named by size and leader.
 The most zealous third who moved to Canada further divided into 3 different groups by leader and obeying new laws.
-See Taxonomy of Spiritual Christian Doukhobors.
+See Taxonomy of Spiritual Christian Doukhobors (In-Progress).

 ** Note that raskol'niki (schismatics, ðàñêî́ëíèêè) — Starovery (Old Believers), or Staroobriadtsy (Old Ritualists) — are also often called “sects” in English but rarely in Russian.
 In 1900, about 10% of the Russian population were raskol'niki.
 In the late 1800s, Western journalists often used “sect” in a broad manner to refer to a particular religion, like "Russian Orthodox sect" or "Mormon sect."
 Some reporters today confuse Molokane with Old Believers, probably thinking the term means “old faith.”
 For a comprehensive overview of Russian sectarian history see: A.I.
 Klibanov, History of Religious Sectarianism in Russia (1860s-1917).